Noel Gallagher's 1967 Gibson Firebird III Non-Reverse

 Noel Gallagher with The Firebird: If ever you want to find out what specific guitar a Guitar God has played, go to Equipboard.
 An incredibly comprehensive and verified sourcebook.
 Here, a classic picture of Noel with the Firebird.

-And, as a video history of this guitar's appearances - and some of Oasis' finest songs from their first year:
+And, as a video history of this guitar's appearances - including a pre-Oasis sighting:

 -

 Rock & Roll Star on Top Of The Pops (1994): To be precise, 8 September 1994.
 Oasis' first ever appearance on Top Of The Pops, in the same week that Definitely Maybe topped the UK album charts.
-Noel pulls out all the stops for the celebrations with the Firebird and its earlier set-up of three P90 pick-ups.
+Noel pulls out all the stops for the celebrations with the Firebird and its earlier set-up of three P90 pick-ups - though he's already replaced that Vibrola unit with a standard stop bar.

 -